Thomas J. Watson College of Engineering and Applied Science — Graduate Programs[ top ]

 The Department of Systems Science and Industrial Engineering also offers a 12-month executive MS degree in Health Systems.
 This program is designed to provide individuals with a bachelor's degree the opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing health care delivery systems and processes.
 Classes are held once a week (typically on Saturdays) at the SUNY Global Center in New York, NY.
 The executive MS program leads to a MS degree in Industrial Engineering - Health Systems or a Master of Science (MS) degree in Systems Science - Health Systems.

-The Watson School offers a Master of Engineering (MEng) degree, with specializations in the following areas:
+The Watson College offers a Master of Engineering (MEng) degree, with specializations in the following areas:

 - Industrial Engineering

 In addition, the Watson College offers the following doctoral programs: